How Many English Tenses Are There

 In recent years, linguists and educators have debated the relevance and usage of certain tenses, particularly the future tenses.
 Some argue that modern English speakers often use modal verbs (such as "will," "shall," "can," "may," "might," "should," and "must") and present tenses with future time expressions to convey future actions, rather than relying solely on the future tenses.

 Additionally, corpus linguistics—the study of language based on large collections of real-world text—has provided insights into the frequency and patterns of tense usage.
 These studies show that some tenses are more common in certain genres or contexts than others.
-For instance, the present perfect tense is frequently used in news reports and academic writing to convey relevance and connection to the present.
+As an example, the present perfect tense is frequently used in news reports and academic writing to convey relevance and connection to the present.

 Tips and Expert Advice